 Asbestos exposure in such work sites as Ft.
-Collins’ Rawhide Energy Station and the Estes Power Plant in Larimer County was caused by the use of asbestos-containing materials (ACMs) as insulation and fire-retarders in facilities with high-heat operations.
+Collins’ Rawhide Energy Station and the Estes Power Plant in Larimer County was caused by the use of asbestos-containing materials (ACMs) like insulation and fire-retardents in facilities with high-heat operations, like power generating stations.

 The U.S. government, especially the military, was a heavy user of asbestos.
 Many government facilities in Colorado, including the Army’s Ft.
-Carson and the Air Force’s Buckley Air Force Base (AFB) and Peterson AFB, were built in the 1940s and 1950s.
+Carson and the Air Force’s Buckley Air Force Base (AFB) and Peterson AFB, were built using asbestos.

 - Western Minerals Company asbestos processing plant in Denver